JiaweiZhuang/old_cloud_GC/README.md

 Use any name you like for that KeyPair, click on "Download Key Pair", and finally click on "Launch Instances".

+(for the next time, you can simply select "Choose and existing Key Pair" and launch)

 <img src="img/7.png" width="480">

+Within < 1min of initialization, "Instance State" should become "running"

 <img src="img/8.png" width="480">

+Now your own server is running on the cloud!

 #### Step 3: log in to the virtual server and run GEOS-Chem

+Select your instance, click on the "Connect" button near the "Launch Instance Button", then you should see page:
 <img src="img/9.png" width="480">

 Log in the run GEOS-Chem

 <img src="img/10.png" width="480">

-**Very important!
+#### Step 4:**(Very important!)
 Always remember to shut down the instance when you finish the simulation!**

 <img src="img/11.png" width="480">

+The lifetime of an "instance" is from launching to termination.

 ## Advanced Usages

-#### Change the underlining hardware while keeping the operating system (software) untouched
+#### Save your system's current status (e.g. all the files and software)
+so the information is not lost after termination

 #### Use the "Spot Instance" to minimize the cost

 https://aws.amazon.com/ec2/spot/spot-and-science/

 <br/>
 ============================================================